valeriansaliou/sonic/README.md

 * **Python**: **[asonic](https://github.com/moshe/asonic)** by [@moshe](https://github.com/moshe)

-_Cannot find the library for your programming language?
+_ℹ️ Cannot find the library for your programming language?
 Build your own and be referenced here! ([contact me](https://valeriansaliou.name/))_

 ## Which text languages are supported?